cemvarol/AZ-301-Errors/M8/Instructions.md

 >  **Result**: After completing this exercise, you should have validated service chaining between peered virtual networks.

+Task 3: Verify connectivity between spokes
+In the hub menu in the Azure portal, click All services.

+In the All services menu, in the Filter text box, type Network Watcher and press Enter.

+In the list of results, click Network Watcher.

+On the Network Watcher blade, in the NETWORK DIAGNOSTIC TOOLS section, click Connection troubleshoot.

+On the Network Watcher - Connection troubleshoot blade, perform the following tasks:

+Leave the Subscription drop-down list entry set to its default value.

+In the Resource group drop-down list, select the AADesignLab08-spoke1-vnet-rg entry.

+In the Virtual machine drop-down list, leave the default entry.

+Ensure that the Destination option is set to Specify manually.

+In the URI, FQDN, or IPv4 text box, type 10.2.0.68 entry.

+In the Destination Port text, type 3389.

+Click the Check button.

+Wait until results of the connectivity check are returned and verify that the status is Reachable.

+Note: If this is the first time you are using Network Watcher, the check can take up to 5 minutes.

 ## Exercise 5: Remove lab resources